15 Best Things To Do In Braga, Portugal In One Day

 Churches and chapels in Braga Old Town

 Braga is called Rome of Portugal not without reason.
 In total, there are 47 churches and chapels around the city!
 Unbelievable, right?
-As you might expect, many of them are located in the old town.
+Many are located in the old town and visiting them is the main thing to do in Braga for some people.
 Besides Braga Cathedral, in our opinion, the following are worth taking a look at:

 Museum of Archeology D. Diogo de Sousa